Kaira Jewel Lingo

 Breathing out, I know this is a wonderful moment

-We’re fortunate that Martin Aylward has generously offered to lead our daily meditation sessions for Europe and the UK this week.
-To find out more about Martin, and view his other recordings on the platform, click here.
+We’re fortunate that Kaira Jewel Lingo has generously offered to lead our daily meditation sessions for Europe and the UK this week.
+Links mentioned during these sessions can be found at the bottom of this page.
+To find out more about Kaira Jewel, and view her other recordings on the platform, click here.
+Monday, July…